kevin-v96/cleaning-agent/README.md

 A bot that helps route the user to their required cleaning service.
 Alternatively, for services we don't have any information for, it informs them that they are being redirected to a human agent.

+Add your OpenAI and Langchain API keys to the `.env.example` file and rename it to `.env`.

 I've used Poetry for package management, so once poetry is installed on your system, running `poetry install --no-root` will install all the requirements.

 ## How to use